The Unique Struggles of Betrayal Trauma: When the Person You Trusted Most Causes the Deepest Wound

 This kind of betrayal is not “just” a relationship problem.
 It is trauma.
 It changes the way you love, the way you trust, the way you connect, and the way you see yourself and the world.

+Your fear is valid.
+Your anger is valid.
+Your confusion is valid.
+Your trauma is valid.
 In this article, I want to unpack the unique scars of betrayal trauma — the ones most often minimized, misunderstood, or completely overlooked.

 1. The Deep Attachment Wound of Intimate Partner Betrayal